nljuboja/InfoSecNotes/README.md

 * If you can enter text i form, try "<img src=x onerror=alert(1)"
 * Enter text in header and/or body
   * Especially good if posted to forum or list so others can see the XSS injection
+* Try adding javascript in the Location header
 * In the code, look for escape characters like below that sanitize for XSS but if an input does not have that, it may be vulnerable
  ```
  <p>${message.body.replace(/&/g, '&amp;').replace(/</g, '&lt;').replace(/>/g, '&gt;')}</p>